-Jill Bowler of Orem, Utah, holds an Easter egg hunt in her backyard for 15 grandchildren, ages 18 months to 15.
+Jill Bowler, of Orem, Utah, typically holds an Easter egg hunt in her backyard for a pack of grandchildren ranging in age from youngsters to teens.
 “You always have to be creative to capture all of the ages,” says Bowler, whose brood calls her Nana.

 Bowler and other grandparents say it's important to be creative and flexible in organizing Easter egg hunts.
 The traditional search in the yard for plastic eggs filled with jelly beans and chocolate is great, but it can get a makeover to add new and fun elements.

 Put puzzle pieces inside the eggs and, once all the eggs are found, assemble pieces as a family.
 You can add raffle tickets to eggs for special Easter gifts.
 You can create a scavenger hunt with a series of clues inside that lead to Easter baskets.

 However you do it, Bowler said it's important to tailor the experience for the interests, ages and needs of the children.

 With a wide age range among her grandchildren, Bowler has found new ways to keep the oldest children engaged.
 Once they outgrow the basic Easter egg hunt, she asks them to hide the eggs.
 “They like hiding them for the little ones and helping them split them in half once they find them,” she says.

 Bowler also creates eggs tailored to specific ages.
 One year she tied helium balloons to the eggs intended for the toddlers.
 The balloons made it easy for them to find, and their eggs include toys and candy appropriate for them inside.